Coconut Creamed Corn

 Stand each ear of corn on its flat end and cut the kernels off the cob with a small, sharp knife.

-Combine the corn kernels, white parts of the scallion, chile, and coconut milk in a skillet.
+Combine the corn kernels, white parts of the scallion, chili, and coconut milk in a skillet.
 Bring to a simmer over medium-high heat, then simmer gently for just a minute or two, until the corn kernels are tender-crisp.

 Stir in the green parts of the scallion along with the cilantro and bell pepper.
 Remove from the heat and season with salt and pepper.
 Serve warm or at room temperature.